 Coverage of today's conflicts is dominated by a style of 'war journalism.'
-Mass media are both structurally and institutionally inclined to offer "escalation-oriented conflict coverage."12 As Tehranian (2002) notes, "the world's media are still dominated by state and corporate organizations, tied to the logics of commodity and identity fetishism.
-Such media generate political or commercial propaganda that constructs hostile images of the Other while creating a 'global fishbowl' whereby the excesses of the world's wealthiest are on tantalizing display to the vast numbers of desperately poor."13 Along the same lines, Shinar (2003) argues that the media's professional standards, which thrive on drama, sensationalism and emotions, are more compatible with war than with peace: "War provides visuals and images of action.
-It is associated with heroism and conflict, focuses on the emotional rather than on the rational, and satisfies news-value demands: the present, the unusual, the dramatic, simplicity, action, personalization, and results."14
+Mass media are both structurally and institutionally inclined to offer "escalation-oriented conflict coverage."
+As Tehranian (2002) notes, "the world's media are still dominated by state and corporate organizations, tied to the logics of commodity and identity fetishism.
+Such media generate political or commercial propaganda that constructs hostile images of the Other while creating a 'global fishbowl' whereby the excesses of the world's wealthiest are on tantalizing display to the vast numbers of desperately poor."
+Along the same lines, Shinar (2003) argues that the media's professional standards, which thrive on drama, sensationalism and emotions, are more compatible with war than with peace: "War provides visuals and images of action.
+It is associated with heroism and conflict, focuses on the emotional rather than on the rational, and satisfies news-value demands: the present, the unusual, the dramatic, simplicity, action, personalization, and results."
+14

 Similarly, Gadi Wolfsfeld (1997) has highlighted several reasons why the media principles are contradictory to the peace principles: "A peace process is complicated; journalists demand simplicity.
 A peace process takes time to unfold and develop; journalists demand immediate results.
 Most of the peace process is marked by dull, tedious negotiations; journalists require drama.
 A successful peace process leads to a reduction in tensions; journalists focus on conflict.
-Many of the most significant developments within a peace process must take place in secret behind closed doors; journalists demand information and access."15 Moreover, DavaThussu (2003) argues that the continuous demand for news in an environment that is dominated by 24/7 satellite television had led to "sensationalization and trivialization of often complex stories and a temptation to highlight the entertainment value of news."16 Knowing that audiences are likely to tune in more often in times of conflict, news media have little incentive to locate and focus on areas of cooperation in conflicts, and often overstate the proclivity for "violence to break out at any moment" in order to maintain viewership and audience attention.17

-Moreover, rather than speaking to and informing a multiplicity of audiences, today's broadcasters are often mostly targeting particular segments of people, relying on cultural mores and political and historical myths in contextualizing international events.
+Many of the most significant developments within a peace process must take place in secret behind closed doors; journalists demand information and access."
+Moreover, DayaThussu (2003) argues that the continuous demand for news in an environment that is dominated by 24/7 satellite television had led to "sensationalization and trivialization of often complex stories and a temptation to highlight the entertainment value of news."16 Knowing that audiences are likely to tune in more often in times of conflict, news media have little incentive to locate and focus on areas of cooperation in conflicts, and often overstate the proclivity for "violence to break out at any moment" in order to maintain viewership and audience attention.17 segments of people, relying on cultural mores and political and historical myths in contextualizing international events.
 This reality was made especially clear in the run-up to the 2003 war in Iraq, where American and British media relied on a narrative of national security in justifying the necessity of invading Baghdad while many Arab satellite broadcasters framed the invasion as another example of Western imperialism and colonialism.
-Recent scholarship found that news media, including new news media (websites) continue to cover war in terms of reflecting the "dominant national frames" as well as the "dominant national public discourses."18 Thus despite the cosmopolitan hopes of an increasingly global media, media today continue to reflect and speak to particular "national discourses," with little regard to each other.
+Recent scholarship found that news media, including new news media (websites) continue to cover war in terms of reflecting the "dominant national frames" as well as the "dominant national public discourses."
+Thus despite the cosmopolitan hopes of an increasingly global media, media today continue to reflect and speak to particular "national discourses," with little regard to each other.